My child has a hearing loss

 Meeting other families with deaf children and young people can be invaluable and when you feel the time is right, you may want to:

-- attend one of our free information days.
+- Attend one of our free family weekends or information days.

 The ways that your child will cope with their deafness will vary greatly.
 An older child or teenager may take a long time to accept their deafness, whereas a younger child will probably take it all in their stride.